 PRP therapy provides outpatient treatment that is convenient, time efficient, and effective.
 With minimal downtime and quick treatments, many patients continue active lives with little to none recovery time.
 The number of injections varies depending on each patient’s individualized condition, but typically range anywhere from two to six injections spaced out over time.
 Patients typically experience significant reduction in pain after the first or second injection.

 PRP was first developed in the 1970s and first used in Italy in an open heart surgery procedure in 1987.
 During the mid 1990s, PRP therapy gained traction and has since been used in many different medical fields, including:

 - Joint repair

 - Chronic injuries including back and neck injuries, ankle sprains

 - Pain Management

-Here at our regenerative medicine office in Newport Beach, we offer PRP therapy for cosmetic surgery, sports medicine, chronic injuries and pain management.
+Here at our regenerative medicine office in Newport Beach, we offer PRP therapy for hair loss, sports medicine, chronic injuries and pain management.